 Where can you buy Progynova-TS?

-You can buy Progynova-TS from any pharmacy, you can order online for discreet delivery, pop to your local pharmacy or a large supermarket pharmacy.
-The choice is yours.
+You can buy Progynova-TS from any pharmacy, order online for discreet delivery, or go to your local pharmacy or a large supermarket pharmacy.

 Can I get Progynova-TS without a prescription?

 No, you cannot get Progynova-TS without a prescription, you will need to have a consultation with a doctor to determine whether it is the right treatment for you.
-You can book an appointment with your regular doctor or book an online consultation if you prefer.
-In the case of HRT it is really important that your doctor has a good overview of your family medical history, your own personal medical history and a recent Blood pressure reading
+You can book an appointment with your regular doctor or an online consultation if you prefer.
+In the case of HRT, it is very important that your doctor has a good overview of your family medical history, your own personal medical history and a recent blood pressure reading